roytang/blog/content/notes/2016/04/724266520021331970/index.md

   url: https://twitter.com/roytang/statuses/724266520021331970/
 ---

-RT [@shakirasison](https://twitter.com/shakirasison/): Men should be very offended w/ the idea that bikinis equal rape.
-It presumes you will force your penis into any woman who…
+Men should be very offended w/ the idea that bikinis equal rape.
+It presumes you will force your penis into any woman who is showing flesh.